FortinetCloudCSE/fortigate-automation-stitch-workshop/content/04/3_Task2.md

 A FortiGate Automation Stitch brings together a Trigger and one of more Actions.

-FortiGate Automation Stitch Triggers are grouped in Security Fabric, System, Event Log, and Miscellaneous categories.
+FortiGate Automation Stitch Triggers are grouped in categories.
 The Miscellaneous category includes

 * FortiOS Event Log
 * Incoming Webhook
 * Schedule

 The FortiGate Automation Stitch will be triggered by a log entries related to Dynamic addresses.
 When a Dynamic address is updated by adding or removing an IP address, the FortiGate Automation Stitch will be triggered.

-The Dynamic addresses setup previously are updated when a VM with a specific tag and value is discovered or when a previously discovered VM with a specific tag and value is no longer seen in the Azure environment.
+The Dynamic addresses setup in the previous step are updated when a VM with a specific tag and value is discovered or when a previously discovered VM with a specific tag and value no longer exists in the Azure environment.

 * Tag: ComputeType Value: AppServer - updates the AppServers address
 * Tag: ComputeType Value: DbServer - updates the DbServers address